VAT Obligations in Bahrain

 What is this right?

-• Standard rate: 10% on most goods and services.
+• Standard rate: 10% on most goods and services sold in Bahrain.

-• Zero-rated supplies: Certain items are taxed at 0% — basic food items, certain medical supplies, international transport, newly constructed residential buildings (first supply), and exports.
+• Zero-rated supplies (0% VAT): Basic food items on a government-approved list, certain medical supplies and equipment, international transport, newly constructed residential buildings (first supply), and exports outside Bahrain.

-• Registration threshold: Businesses with annual taxable supplies exceeding BHD 37,500 must register for VAT.
+• Mandatory registration: Businesses with annual taxable supplies exceeding BHD 37,500 must register.
 Voluntary registration is available above BHD 18,750.

 When does it apply?